vladak/openbsd-qemu/README.md

 cd ../compile/CUSTOM
 time make
 ```
 It takes some 339 minutes (almost 6 hours) to compile the `GENERIC` kernel in the i386 guest.
+Also, it panicked once in page table management routines on an assert.
+On amd64 the i386 `GENERIC` kernel
+compilation takes some 6 minutes.

-The size of `bsd` is some 15 MB.
+The size of `GENERIC` `bsd` is some 15 MB.

 ## OpenBSD setup